STHH Long Put Strategy

 STHH thesis for this long put

 STHH long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
-STHH positions also carry Technology sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move STHH alongside the broader basket even when STHH-specific fundamentals are unchanged.
+STHH positions also carry Financial Services sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move STHH alongside the broader basket even when STHH-specific fundamentals are unchanged.
 Long-premium structures like a long put on STHH are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current STHH chain quotes before placing a trade.

 Frequently asked questions